solidjs/solid-docs-legacy/langs/en/guides/faq.md

 call `props.whatever` within a _tracking scope_ (like a JSX template or an effect), it tells Solid to keep track of that context and update it when the prop changes.
-Because of this, it's important to be mindful of when you're making that property access, because that will determine whether your code
-reruns:
-if you access the property within a template or an effect, the template will rerender or the effect will rerun when that property changes.
+Because of this, it's important to be mindful of when you're making that property access.
+If you access the property within a template or an effect, the template will rerender or the effect will rerun when that property changes.

 By destructuring, you're effectively accessing properties at that point in time.